-- Cytokinin induces cell division (cytokinesis) in the presence of auxins. - Cytokinin also causes cell enlargement. - ❖ Both auxins and cytokinins are essential for the formation of new organs from the callus in tissue culture (Morphogenesis).
+- Cytokinin induces cell division (cytokinesis) in the presence of auxins. - Cytokinin also causes cell enlargement. - Both auxins and cytokinins are essential for the formation of new organs from the callus in tissue culture (Morphogenesis). - Cytokinins promote the growth of lateral buds even in the presence of apical bud.